Dr Katherine Morley

 Kate is interested in the relationship between substance use and adverse health and social outcomes.
 She is involved in the MRC PROGnosis Research Strategy Partnership (www.progress-partnership.org), which aims to develop and promote research into quality of care outcomes, prognostic factors, and risk prediction models.
 She is also interested in the analytical and policy challenges raised by research involving large-scale data sets, such as those generated by genomic studies or linked electronic records projects.

-Katherine is a member of the Addictions Department’s Athena SWAN Working Group.
+Kate is a member of the Addictions Department’s Diversity & Inclusion Working Group.

-A full list of Kate's publications can be found via the RESEARCH GATEWAY link on the right or clicking here.
+A list of Kate's publications can be found on the King's Research Portal.